Why it’s so hard and expensive to plug an abandoned well

 In Pennsylvania, plugging all the known orphaned wells could cost $250 million to $300 million, said Seth Pelepko, the environmental program manager at the Bureau of Oil and Gas Planning and Program Management in the Pennsylvania Department of Environmental Protection.
 But his office has secured only enough money to spend about $1 million annually.
 Pelepko estimates that plugging all the wells there — including those of unknown location — could range into the billions of dollars.

-In Colorado, state regulators spent $14.4 million over three years to plug and reclaim wells after operators had set aside only $1.3 million, according to the Western Organization of Resource Councils, a network of grassroots groups focused on land stewardship.
+In Colorado, state regulators spent $14.4 million over three years to plug and reclaim wells after operators had set aside only $1.3 million, according to the Western Organization of Resource Councils, a network of grassroots groups involved with land stewardship.
 Colorado would need about $5.3 million a year for five years to address the current inventory of orphaned wells, the group said.